 Spread betting is risky because it uses leverage.
 You do not pay the full value of the position up front.
 Instead, you put down margin, which is only a fraction of the total exposure.

-For example, a position that looks manageable at first can still become dangerous if the market moves sharply against you.
-If losses grow and account equity falls too far, the broker may reduce or close positions to bring the account back within its margin rules.
+This is why beginners should think in terms of risk per trade, not just the minimum deposit required to open a position.
+If losses grow and your account equity falls too far, the broker may reduce or close positions to bring the account back within its margin rules.

 What Does Spread Betting Cost?